tomedunn/the-finished-book/_theory/xp-approximations/xp-approximations.md

 Before concluding, I think it's worth discussing these results within a broader context.
 Because the poor accuracy produced by the official 5e XP values isn't likely as bad as it might appear at first glance.
 The key takeaway from the previous section is that the official 5e XP values underestimate the difficulty of individual monsters with CR above the party's level and overestimate it when they have CR below the party's level.
 If we think about this in the context of encounter building, an interesting connection appears.

 When building an encounter monsters are added until their adjusted XP total falls within a certain range, as defined by the encounter's intended difficulty.
 We get this adjusted XP total by multiplying the total XP of the monsters by the encounter multiplier, $$\EM,$$ which depends on the number of monsters.
 Encounters with more monsters have higher $$\EM$$ values than those with fewer.
+This is done to account for the fact that monsters tend to live longer when grouped together than they would normally on their own, allowing them to deal more damage.

-Since an encounter with lower CR monsters can contain more monsters than one made up of higher CR monsters, groups of lower CR monsters end up getting treated being more dangerous than their individual stats would suggest.
+Since an encounter with lower CR monsters can contain more monsters than one made up of higher CR monsters at a given difficulty, groups of lower CR monsters end up getting treated being more dangerous than their individual stats would suggest.
 In other words, it produces a qualitatively similar shift in the predicted difficulty to what was observed in the previous section for official 5e XP values.

 We can compare the sizes of these two effects quantitatively by constructing an effective multiplier created by the official 5e XP values and comparing it against the $$\EM$$ in the 2014 DMG.
-To do this, we can construct combat encounters in the typical way using just the monster XP values (i.e., no multiplier) to determine the number of monsters for a given $$\CR$$ and difficulty, and then use the $$\accuracy$$ for those monsters, calculated from Eqn. \eqref{eq:accuracy-xp}, for the effective $$\EM.$$ The results of this process are shown in Fig. \figref{fig:effective-xp-multiplier} (below) for several difficulty thresholds.
+To do this we construct combat encounters in the typical way, using just the monster XP values (i.e., no multiplier), to determine the number of monsters for a given $$\CR$$ and difficulty, and then use the $$\accuracy$$ for those monsters, calculated from Eqn. \eqref{eq:accuracy-xp}, for the effective $$\EM.$$ The results of this process are shown in Fig. \figref{fig:effective-xp-multiplier} (below) for several difficulty thresholds.

 <figure id="fig:effective-xp-multiplier">
     {% include_relative fig-effective-xp-multiplier-small.html %}